In this article I'm going to show you how to take magic pictures during blue hour.

-To do this, turn your lens wheel more or less smoothly until you choose the focal length that suits you, depending on the frame you want.
+To do this, turn your lens ring more or less smoothly until you choose the focal length that suits you, depending on the framing you want.

 If you're using a fixed focal length, move the tripod making sure you anchor it in a stable place and move the ballhead knobs to adjust the shooting direction.

 Select the Manual shooting mode (M)

 Thanks to the Manual shooting mode (M), you can control very precisely the aperture, the shutter speed and the ISO.

 As a result, it's you, not the camera, who determines all the settings to get the perfect exposure for your photo.

 When you're shooting during the blue hour, the aperture depends on two factors: